faizilham/msc-thesis/main/ch3_related_works.typ

 == Other related works

 A more fine-grained approach than the standard substructural type system is the graded modal type system based on bounded linear logic presented by Orchard, Liepelt, and Eades #cite(<Granule19>).
 This type system, which is implemented for the Granule language, allows quantitative reasoning of variable usages.
 Instead of rougher guarantees like "exactly once", "at most once" or "at least once", the type system allows usage guarantee of a specific range of natural numbers or any semiring structures.
 A graded type `Int [1..3]` in Granule means that the integer value must be used at least once and at most three times.
-While we are unlikely to adopt graded modal types in our work, it might be useful to use Granule for modeling our analysis.

 Zimmerman et al. #cite(<latte2023>) presented Latte, a lightweight aliasing tracking for Java with minimal annotations of unique, shared, or borrowed.
 Only function parameters and object fields require annotations, whereas local variable uniqueness can be automatically inferred.